iManagement

 Epigenetics

-<p>The idea that an animal or a plant is merely the product of the genes inherited from its parents is increasingly being questioned.
-Until now, it was known that the environment can, sometimes to a non-negligible extent, influence the characteristics of living beings, in their appearance or behavior (the phenotype).
-It now appears that the imprint of the environment can in some cases be transmitted to subsequent generations without any modification of the genetic information itself.
-The set of mechanisms governing this heritable component influenced by the environment is referred to as “epigenetics”.</p>
+The idea that an animal or plant is merely the product of the genes inherited from its parents is increasingly being questioned.
+Until now, it was known that the environment can influence the appearance or behavior of living beings (the phenotype) to a considerable extent.
+However, it has been shown that in some cases, environmental influences can be passed on to subsequent generations without changing the genetic information itself.
+The entirety of the mechanisms that control this heritable component influenced by environmental factors is referred to as “epigenetics.”

 Epigenetic reversibility.